-5) "Homologically twisted invariants related to (2+1)- and (3+1)-dimensional statesum topological quantum field theories", by David N. Yetter, preprint, 6 pages, available in LaTeX form as hep-th/9311082.
+5) David Yetter, "Homologically twisted invariants related to (2+1)- and (3+1)-dimensional state-sum topological quantum field theories", available as hep-th/9311082.

-Let me simply quote the abstract: "Motivated by suggestions of Paolo Cotta-Ramusino's work at the physical level of rigor relating BF theory to the Donaldson polynomials, we provide a construction applicable to the Turaev/Viro and Crane/Yetter invariants of a priori finer invariants dependent on a choice of (co)homology class on the manifold."
+Let me simply quote the abstract: "Motivated by suggestions of Paolo Cotta-Ramusino's work at the physical level of rigor relating BF theory to the Donaldson polynomials, we provide a construction applicable to the Turaev-Viro and Crane-Yetter invariants of a priori finer invariants dependent on a choice of (co)homology class on the manifold."
 The dream is that this would give a state-sum formula for the Donaldson polynomials, but Yetter is careful to avoid claiming this!
 A while back, Crane and Yetter showed how to get 4-dimensional TQFTs from certain 3d TQFTs by another kind of "boosting" procedure related to those mentioned above, but the resulting TQFT in 4-dimensions did not by itself yield interesting new invariants of 4-manifolds.
 The procedure Yetter describes here generalizes the earlier work by allowing the inclusion of an embedded 2-manifold.